20 Best Questions to Ask an Interviewer

-One of the reasons to even hold job interviews is to find out of you’re a good fit for the position and the company.
+One of the reasons to even hold job interviews is to find out if you’re a good fit for the position and the company.
 But it also goes the other way around.
 Is the company a good fit for you?
 One way to find out is to know more about the company culture.

 8. How would you describe the overall management philosophy of the company?

 There can be huge differences in the management philosophies and styles of a given company.
 Make sure the one you're interviewing with has a management style that you're comfortable with.

 9. What’s your favorite part of working here?

 Getting the answer to this question will no doubt give you great insight into the best parts of working in that company.
 You can compare it to what you value the most from other places you've worked.

 10. What’s your least favorite part of working here?

-Likewise this question will let you know what the downside of working in the company might be.
+Likewise, this question will let you know what the downside of working in the company might be.
 However, people are different and enjoy different things so one person’s least favorite might be another person’s favorite.

 11. How do employees socialize in their free time?